overmighty/i-use-arch-btw/DOCUMENTATION.md

 the operation will cause a pointer overflow or underflow, and will crash if that is the case.

-The interpreter has similar safety checks for its stack pointer, which is incremented when a loop begins and decremented when a loop ends.
-These checks will make the interpreter crash if a program tries to begin a 256th nested loop or tries to end the current loop using the `way` keyword while there are no loops to end.

 However, there are no safety checks for overflow and underflow of memory cell values.
-Therefore, programs can rely on overflow and underflow of memory cell values for optimization/compression, as the interpreter will not crash.
+Therefore, programs can overflow and underflow memory cell values for optimization/compression, as the interpreter will not crash.

 Before a safety check crashes the interpreter, an error message is printed.
 The error message gives a description of the cause of the crash and the value of the